-© Crown copyright [and database rights] 2019 OS100042052 Figure 1.1: Illustrative masterplan for development of the Bell Farm site (source: Waveney Local Plan 2019, Figure 11)
+Figure 1.1: Illustrative masterplan for development of the Bell Farm site (source: Waveney Local Plan 2019, Figure 11)

-- 1.8 There are a number of important principles that have already been identified in the Waveney (East Suffolk) Local Plan which development of the site is expected to address: - The northern part of the site is required to incorporate flood mitigation as set out in the Lowestoft Flood Risk Management Project to deliver flood risk mitigation measures for the Kirkley Stream. - Land should be set aside on the southern boundary to allow for hedgerow and tree planting to soften the edge of the development.
+- 1.8 The allocation in the Waveney (East Suffolk) Local Plan establishes the following principles for the development of the site: - The northern part of the site is required to incorporate flood mitigation as set out in the Lowestoft Flood Risk Management Project to deliver flood risk mitigation measures for the Kirkley Stream. - Land should be set aside on the southern boundary to allow for hedgerow and tree planting to soften the edge of the development.
 This recognises the importance of not creating a hard, exposed edge like the Ullswater development does. - Vehicular access to the site should be provided from The Street.
 Concerns have been raised about existing parking on The Street and potential conflict with the increased traffic associated with the development.
 Therefore a Transport Assessment must investigate this further and consider measures to reduce the level of parking on The Street.
 This could include providing a parking court on the site for properties on The Street which do not have off-road parking available (N.B. this Neighbourhood Plan highlights additional alternative movement issues and opportunities that will input to the final detailed masterplan).

-- Existing public rights of way (from Low Farm and from The Street) should be accommodated within the development and link to public rights of way to the south of the site. - The preparation of a more detailed masterplan should be informed by ongoing engagement with the community as well as engagement with the range of statutory stakeholder bodies. - 1.9 This Neighbourhood Plan seeks to work with these principles to deliver better outcomes built on local knowledge and needs. - 1.10 The Waveney (East Suffolk) Local Plan also allocates 30 hectares of land at Oakes Farm for sports and leisure uses.
+- Existing public rights of way (from Low Farm and from The Street) should be accommodated within the development and link to public rights of way to the south of the site. - The preparation of a more detailed masterplan should be informed by ongoing engagement with the community as well as engagement with the range of statutory stakeholder bodies. - 1.9 The Waveney (East Suffolk) Local Plan also allocates 30 hectares of land at Oakes Farm for sports and leisure uses.
 At least 20 hectares is expected to deliver sports pitches, non-pitch sports and other sports and leisure facilities together with changing facilities and car parking.
-To enable the delivery of the sports facilities, approximately 8 hectares of the site will be made available for enabling development such as leisure and commercial uses, tourist uses or a limited amount of residential development.

-1.11 Figure 1.2 shows these two major development allocations within the local context.
+To enable the delivery of the sports facilities, approximately 8 hectares of the site will be made available for enabling development such as leisure and commercial uses, tourist uses or a limited amount of residential development. - 1.10 Figure 1.2 shows these two major development allocations within the local context.